 Teleport supports other protocols in addition to SSH, so the same bastion can be used to access other resources behind NAT, such as Kubernetes clusters or even internal applications via HTTP(s).

 Teleport’s own quick start guide includes easy instructions for setting up the bastion, so we won’t be copy-pasting the instructions from there.
-Just start by downloading Teleport for your platform and follow the quick start guide.
+Just start by downloading Teleport for your platform and follow the getting started guide.

 An SSH bastion host is one of the industry best practices for setting up SSH access to production infrastructure.
-Here, we covered a bastion host setup using two open source projects, but which one is best for your situation?
+Bastions help centralize SSH authentication and auditing and act as a gateway to prevent direct network access to the private networks.
+In this post, we covered a bastion host setup using two open source projects, but which one is best for your situation?